WennyYu/ProgrammingAssignment2/README.md

 # ProgrammingAssignment2
-Programming Assignment for R on Coursera
+Programming Assignment for R on Coursera by Xiaowen Yu